Custom Completions

 that can accept any integer), define a completer that returns an empty list ([ ]

-In the second line of the example above, string@animals
+In the second line, string@animals

 tells Nushell two things—the shape of the argument for type-checking and the completer which will suggest possible values for the argument.